Waso Ramadhani

-Waso Ramadhani (born 1 August 1984 in Bujumbura) is a Burundian defender who played with Simba SC in the Tanzanian Premier League.
+Waso Ramadhani (1 August 1984 – 26 March 2024), also known as Ramadhani Waso or Wasso, was a Burundian defender who played with Simba SC in the Tanzanian Premier League.

 He played 4 years in the Tanzanian Premier League, first by Young Africans FC and now by Simba SC.
-He represented his homeland on international level from 2002 between 2007.
+He represented his homeland at international level between 2002 and 2007.

+He died on 25 March 2024 in Burundi.